noahsug/gen-codemod/README.md

 # gen-codemod
-> Generate codemods by comparing your initial JavaScript to your desired JavaScript.
+> Generate codemods by comparing two JavaScript files.

 ### Usage
 `gen-codemod INITIAL.js DESIRED.js > my-transform.js`

-`INITIAL.js` is a JavaScript file containing the initial, pre-codemod JavaScript that you'd like to change.
+`INITIAL.js` is the initial, pre-codemod JavaScript you'd like to change.

-`DESIRED.js` is a JavaScript file containing the desired, post-codemod JavaScript that you'd like to have.
+`DESIRED.js` is the desired, post-codemod JavaScript you'd like to have.

 `gen-codemod` compares these two files and creates a codemod to get from `INITIAL.js` to `DESIRED.js`.

 ### Example

-When upgrading from sinon.js v1 -> v2, every instance of `sinon.stub(obj, method, fn)` is changed to `sinon.stub(obj, method).andCallsFake(fn)`.
+When upgrading from sinon.js v1 -> v2, every instance of `sinon.stub(obj, method, fn)` needs to be changed to `sinon.stub(obj, method).andCallsFake(fn)`.
 We can generate this codemod as follows:

 ```sh
 echo "sinon.stub(A, B, C)" > sinon-v1.js